 - Artificial Intelligence and big data

-We offer a research topic at the scientific frontier in a vivid research environment.
-For our group, see https://www.ifp.tuwien.ac.at/cms/.
+We offer a research topic at the scientific forefront in an international and vivid research environment.
+Vienna is a favorable location as regards culture and nature.
+For information on QUAST see for5249.org, for the group see www.ifp.tuwien.ac.at/cms.

 For some coding related projects we also offer student jobs e.g. in the summer semester break.